East Tennessee Pediatric Intensive Care

 The PICU has 14 beds.
 Each nurse is assigned to only one or two patients.

-Your child's treatment is planned by four children's critical
+Your child's treatment is planned by five children's critical

 care physicians and three critical care nurse practitioners.